Native New Yorker (song)

-It was later sampled by Rich Cronin's band, Loose Cannons, for their song "New York City Girls," as well as by the house music group, Kluster, in their song featuring Ron Carroll, entitled "My Love".
+It was later sampled by Rich Cronin's band, Loose Cannons, for their song "New York City Girls", as well as by the house music group, Kluster, in their song featuring Ron Carroll, entitled "My Love".

 The tenor saxophone solo on Odyssey's recording is played by Michael Brecker.
 George Young was part of the horn section, where he played alto sax.

 Chart history

 In popular culture

-The song is featured in an episode of Good Times, "That's Entertainment, Evans Style" (1978), as well as the films Eyes of Laura Mars (1978); 54 (1998); A Guide to Recognizing Your Saints (2006); The Nanny Diaries (2007), a commercial for The Tonight Show Starring Jimmy Fallon (2014), Colin Quinn: The New York Story (2016), and Spider-Man: No Way Home (2021).
+The song is featured in an episode of Good Times, "That's Entertainment, Evans Style" (1978), as well as the films Eyes of Laura Mars (1978); The Stud (1978); 54 (1998); A Guide to Recognizing Your Saints (2006); The Nanny Diaries (2007), a commercial for The Tonight Show Starring Jimmy Fallon (2014), Colin Quinn: The New York Story (2016), and Spider-Man: No Way Home (2021).

 It also served as background music towards the end of the preliminary swimsuit segment of the 1981 Miss Universe pageant in New York City; it is typically played during lead-in segments of Good Day New York.
-The song opens the 3rd episode of the 3rd series Pose (2021) entitled "The Trunk".
+The song opens the 3rd episode of season 3 of Pose (2021) entitled "The Trunk".

 "Native New Yorker" is played after every New York City FC soccer game at Yankee Stadium.

 Television personality Wendy Williams (as 'Lips') performed a rendition of the song on the fourth season of the American TV series The Masked Singer.
 Following her performance, multiple memes and reenactments were created.